zthagg01/CU-2824-Project/README.md

 # CU-2824-Project
-Project for 2824 at CU Boulder using RSA encryption
+Project for 2824 at CU Boulder using RSA encryption, written in Python language.

 This project was the finished product for my 2824 class project.
 This is an RSA code project.